d4fttasiii/FluentComparator/README.md

 * **ExcludeProperty** can be called to ignore certain properties in the comparison process
 * **EnableDifferences** and **DisableDifferences** can be called to either include or exclude the found differences in the returned result
 * **Evaluate** method will execute the comparison and will return with a [ComparisonResult](https://github.com/petertasner/FluentComparator/blob/master/FluentComparator/Models/ComparisonResult.cs) object.

+## Installing

+From the package manager console:

+	PM> Install-Package FluentComparator

+or by searching for `FluentComparator` in the package manager UI.